 Deferred contract acquisition costs are incremental costs that are associated with acquiring customer contracts and consist primarily of sales commissions and the associated payroll taxes and certain referral fees paid to independent third-parties.
 The costs incurred upon the execution of initial and expansion contracts are primarily deferred and amortized over an expected benefit period of three years.
 The expected benefit period is determined by taking into consideration the Company's contracts with customers, technology life cycle and other factors.
-The Company considers the expected benefit period to exceed the initial contract term for certain costs because of anticipated renewals and because sales commissions in sales and marketing expense in its consolidated statements of operations.
+The Company considers the expected benefit period to exceed the initial contract term for certain costs because of anticipated renewals and because sales commission rates for renewal contracts are not commensurate with sales commissions for initial contracts.
+The Company includes amortization of deferred commissions in sales and marketing expense in its consolidated statements of operations.
 There was no impairment loss in relation to the incremental selling costs capitalized for all periods presented.